SixStringsCoder/Pure_React_exercises/pinterest/README.md

   - ** use require() function with image link as the argument so WebPack can render them to DOM properly.
 - Final adjustments to CSS

 (Note: logo from [wikimedia](https://commons.wikimedia.org/wiki/File:SD-Logo.svg) and all other images from net with non-commercial use license.
-Used her just to fulfill and assignment**)
+Used here just to fulfill the assignment**)

 #### Future Improvements
 - Make responsive layout for smaller screens